VenuOnTech/AI_DEVOPS_AUTOMATION/README.md

 ## 3. How to Use (for Testing)

-Make sure you are on this branch: git checkout feat/dockerfile-generator
+Make sure you are on this branch: git checkout dockerfile-generator

 Ensure you have Python 3 installed.